-If you’re shopping for the best cheap laptop of 2021, the question to ask is: what’s most important, and what are you willing to sacrifice?
+The best cheap laptops are getting better and better.
+The question to ask is: what’s most important, and what are you willing to sacrifice?
 Even the best cheap laptops aren’t perfect in every area — they have some strengths but cut corners to achieve their price tags.
 You can almost certainly find a budget laptop with a touchscreen, a premium-looking chassis, an HDMI port, a backlit keyboard, or stylus support, but you may need to consider which of those features you want the most, and which you can go without.

-Our pick for the best cheap laptop of 2021 is the HP Envy x360 13.
-We feel that the Envy has build quality, performance, and battery life that surpass those of many premium laptops.
-But we’ve tested dozens of systems in the sub-$800 range, and we’ve got a number of additional models on this list from Lenovo, Acer, Samsung, HP, and more.
+Our pick for the best cheap laptop of 2022 is the HP Envy x360 13, running Windows 10.
+We feel that the Envy has build quality, performance, and battery life that surpass those of many premium laptops, as well as the best cheap laptops on the market.
+But we’ve tested dozens the best laptops under $500, and we’ve got a number of additional models on this list from Lenovo, Acer, Samsung, HP, and more.

-HP’s Envy x360 13, currently available for $689 is the best budget laptop you can buy under $800.
+HP’s Envy x360 13 is the best affordable laptop you can buy.
 With a high-quality and sturdy convertible build, it looks like a device that should cost twice its price.
 It has plenty of other great features as well, including a really excellent keyboard and a bright, colorful screen.
 It’s also exceptional on the inside.
 Thanks to its AMD Ryzen processor, the system delivers all-day battery life and very smooth performance — it can even handle some light gaming.
 (Intel options are available as well.)

 We have some minor complaints about the Envy, of course.
 The screen is 16:9, which is a cramped aspect ratio for multitasking.
 Our test unit had a somewhat limited port selection (notably, missing Thunderbolt and HDMI support) and came with some bloatware preinstalled.
 But none of these are deal-breakers at the Envy’s price point.
 Overall, budget shoppers will want for very little with this machine.